-Student grades that are INC after the examination period will be converted to an 'F' in SONIS seven days after the posted deadline.
+Student grades that are INC after the examination period will be converted to an 'F' in SONIS seven days after the supplemental exam period ends for the term the original course took place.

 SUPPLEMENTAL EXAMINATION PROCEDURE

 Refer to the Year-at-a-Glance for the scheduled examination periods.
 Students are expected to be available for the entirety of the examination periods.
 Specific course examination dates, times, and location will be posted on Moodle after the final rescheduled exam period.
 On rare occasions, a revised examination schedule will need to be released due to unforeseen circumstances.
 When this occurs, an update announcement will be sent to students either through the Moodle course announcements and/or a wider announcement depending upon courses affected.
 It is the responsibility of the student to keep up to date of any update announcements to the date and time of specific examinations as the examination date approaches.